Merrick Boulevard buses: Archer Avenue changes

 On December 11, 1988, in conjunction with the opening of the Archer Avenue Subway, the Merrick Boulevard routes' northern terminal was moved to the Jamaica Center Bus Terminal.
-That same day, the Q4A was renumbered Q84, the Q85 was created, and the Q5S became the Q86.
+That same day, the Q4A was renumbered Q84, the Q85 was created, and the Q5S became the original Q86.
 At this time, the Q5A Laurelton Shuttle (then the Q5AS) was discontinued.

 In March 1992, merchants in Jamaica criticized a NYCTA proposal to extend the Q85 to Green Acres Shopping Center in Valley Stream as they believed it would divert shoppers from their stores to promote economic development in Nassau County.
 The proposal was spurred due to surveys showing that people in Southeast Queens wanted additional service to the mall.
 This extension took effect on September 20, 1992, with buses running to the mall every 25 minutes between 9 a.m. and 12 a.m.

 In 1993, the routes began traveling on Archer Avenue in both directions.
 Previously, terminating buses traveled along Archer Avenue, while southbound buses traveled via Jamaica Avenue.

 On January 10, 1994, limited-stop service on the Q85 began, with all weekday peak-direction trips (between 6:35 a.m. and 8:50 a.m. westbound, and 4:00 p.m. and 7:20 p.m.) on the Rosedale branch being converted to limiteds.
 The limited-stop service reduced travel times by three to five minutes.
 Morning limiteds made limited stops between the intersections of Bedell Street and Baisley Boulevard and Liberty Avenue and Merrick Boulevard, while those in the afternoon made limited-stops between the intersections of Parsons Boulevard and Archer Avenue and Baisley Boulevard and Bedell Street.
 Limited service and improved operations, reduced annual operating costs by $24,600.
 A survey of over 575 riders was conducted in July 1994.
-57% of those surveyed said that travel time decreased, and 77% said that they wanted limited service to be extended from Baisley Boulevard to Farmers Boulevard.
+57 percent of those surveyed said that travel time decreased, and 77 percent said that they wanted limited service to be extended from Baisley Boulevard to Farmers Boulevard.
 It was decided not to extend limited service due to higher ridership at intermediate stops at 130th Street and 133rd Street.
 In January 1995, after an evaluation of the service, it was recommended to continue operating the Q85 limited, and that a limited-stop be added on the Q4, Q5, and Q85 at 109th Avenue and Merrick Boulevard.